romanwrites/ft_services/README.md

 # ft_services [in process...]
 Learning to use Kubernetes

-> "Kubernetes is an open source project that enables software teams of all sizes, from a small startup to a Fortune 100 company, to automate deploying, scaling, and managing applications on a group or cluster of server machines"
+> "Kubernetes is an open source project that enables software teams of all sizes, from a small startup to a Fortune 100 company, to automate deploying, scaling, and managing applications on a group or cluster of server machines.
+>These applications can include everything from internal-facing web applications like a content management sysrtem to marquee web properties like Gmail to big data processing."

 <div style="text-align: right">— Joe Beda</div>